-We all love spending quality time with our little ones, and it seems even more enjoyable when we get to enjoy nature at the same time!
-We have created a short list of some of Perth’s best kid-friendly trails so you can get out and explore the beauty that we have in our backyard.
+We all love spending quality time with our little ones, and it’s even more enjoyable when we get to enjoy nature at the same time!
+Here are just a few of Perth’s best kid-friendly trails, so you can get out and introduce the kids to the beauty that we have in our backyard.

 Law Walk, Kings Park

 We all know how big and plentiful the beautiful bushlands of Kings Park are, but have you ever branched out to really explore the hidden trails and promenades?
-The Law Walk in Kings Park follows the Mt Eliza escarpment from the Karri Pavilion in Kings Park for just over 3km in a loop.
-Adventure along the Lotterywest Federation Walkway (pictured below), explore wildflowers and learn a little about the history of Kings Park with plaques along your walk.
-Of course, after your family hike, Kings Park is the perfect place to enjoy a picnic, or a game of cricket in the vast open lawn areas.
+The Law Walk in Kings Park follows the Mount Eliza escarpment from the Karri Pavilion in Kings Park for just over 3km in a loop.
+Adventure along the Lotterywest Federation Walkway, explore wildflowers and learn a little about the history of Kings Park with plaques along your walk.
+Of course, after your family hike, Kings Park is the perfect place to enjoy a picnic on the vast open lawn areas.

 Photo by @sweetannanicole

 Whistlepipe Gully, Forrestfield

 A day on the trails with the kids just wouldn’t be complete without enchanted woodlands and ruins!
 Heading to Whistlepipe Gully is the perfect opportunity for your little ones to be swept away in fairytale play, as you meander this 3.5km loop along the gully.
 With beautiful wooden bridges crossing the flowing water, and magical views over the city skyline, there is never ending exploration on this easy to navigate, and ever-flowing adventure.
 We recommend parking at the end of Lewis Road, Forrestfield for the best spot to begin this trail and gumboots are highly recommended!